LearningRegistry/lr-vagrant/README.rst

 	::

-		$ vagrant up lr49   ## this is a Learning Registry v.49 demo node.
 		$ vagrant up lr51   ## this is a Learning Registry v.51 demo node.
 		$ vagrant up lruser  ## this is a Linux Mint desktop that can be used as a client on the same network as the other VMs